akazer2/svsLib/README.md

 ###Functionality:
 The class is made of tools that leverage two popular image processing libraries.
-Using functions from both Openslide and Libtiff the class can quickly extract regions from a given svs image.
+Using functions from both Openslide and Libtiff the class can quickly extract regions from a given svs,vms,ndpi,tif,mrxs image.
 It can also tile the image given user defined tile size and zoom level.
-In addition to this the image provides for functionality that recursively searches through a file system to locate and identify svs images and perform processing on them.
+In addition to this the image provides for functionality that recursively searches through a file system to locate and identify these images and perform processing on them.

 ###Source: